 Please read these rules to ensure an uneventful entry and stay in the United States:

 - Students may not enter the US more than 30 days prior to the start date listed on their I-20 or DS-2019 Form.
-Please confirm your travel plan with an advisor to make sure you are not putting yourself in an unwanted difficult situation.

 - Students should enter the United States for full-time study in either the F-1 or J-1 visa categories, not a B-2 tourist visa.
 You should not enter the US on a B-2 tourist visa, as it is likely that you will have to leave the US shortly after your arrival to obtain a J-1 or F-1 visa and return.
 Students who are accidentally listed as B-2 most often arrive through Canada.
 If you are traveling from Canada make sure of two things: tell a Customs and Border Patrol Officer you are an international student and confirm the stamp they put in your passport says J-1 or F-1.